 In the Philippines, being a school administrator and teacher at the same time require that you stay in the workplace, officially, for 8 hours a day.
 But most of the time, I would stay way beyond that, even if I wasn’t required to.
 It was just something that felt I ought to do.
 Sometimes I would even go to my office on Saturdays.
-With that hectic schedule, I could hardly find time to write poems, essays and stories… much less do research.
+With that hectic schedule, I could hardly find time to do what really makes me alive – writing poems, essays and stories.

 That’s what makes teaching in South Korea different for me.
-It afforded me a lot of spare time which I could use to write.
+It afforded me a lot of spare time which I could use to write and build my own websites (Harpen’s Portfolio and Mukhang “Poet”).
 I was even able to write papers for presentations in international conferences and for publication in international journals.
 Something that, unfortunately, I couldn’t do in the Philippines.
-Back then I would be lucky if in a month I could write even just a poem.
+Back then, I would be lucky if in a month I could write even just a poem.

 ESL teaching is part of the career-path I paved for myself.
 I really trained and prepared for this.
-As early as 2009, I was already thinking of coming to this country to become an English teacher.
-I applied also in schools in the Middle East but it was my hope that I would be given the opportunity to do ESL teaching here.
+As early as 2009, I was already thinking of coming to this country to teach.
+I also applied in schools in the Middle East but I was really hoping that it’s here (South Korea) where I would be given the opportunity to do ESL teaching.

 My second (and last) reason for deciding to try teaching here (South Korea) has nothing to do with my career.
 At that time I was journeying to midlife.
 There were some personal demons that I OUGHT to slay.
 It’s too personal to share.
 Suffice it to say that I needed space.
 I needed that entire space between the Philippines and South Korea to really get my bearings back.